tencentyun/intlcloud-documents/product/视频服务/云点播/用户指南/日志下载_intl.md

-Tencent Cloud VOD enables you to download the most recent 30-day CDN access log files, which contains detailed information about every request that your Tencent Cloud VOD received.
+You can download the last 30-day CDN access log files, which contains detailed information about every request that your Tencent Cloud VOD received.
+Logs are recorded hourly.

 ## Downloading a CDN Access Log
-Log in to the [VOD Console](https://console.cloud.tencent.com/video/cdnlog) and select **Download Log** > [CDN Logs] in the left navigation pane.
+Log in to [VOD Console](https://console.cloud.tencent.com/video/cdnlog) and select **Download Log** > [CDN Logs] in the left sidebar.
 Select the desired time range and domain name, and click **OK** to get the log download link.
 ![](https://main.qcloudimg.com/raw/dfd43c068bfc861fb0df3ae4719b2f4c.png)
 >!
 - No access logs will be generated for the day on which there is no request received, and you will see "No data".
 - By default, the CDN logs the requests on an hourly basis.
-That is, there are up to 24 log files logged per day.
+That is, there can be up to 24 log files logged per day.
 No logs will be generated for the hour in which there is no request received.
-- Timing of log files delivery: Tencent Cloud VOD delivers the log file for that time period within around half an hour of the events that appear in the log.
+- CDN logs can be delayed by approximately 30 mins.

 ## Log Field Description
 Decompress the downloaded log data packages and view the log files as text files.
 You can see that the fields are separated by spaces.
 Below is an example: